These ideas go against what has been long understood about Wuthering Heights; but, it is true.

 This is the first episode - "Hidden in Plain Sight."
 You can watch it here on my website, or click the button below to view the full series on my YouTube Channel.

 I know it will take time to believe what I have written as it requires an almost two centuries paradigm shift in thinking.
 Emily Brontë was a brilliant writer with the incredible skill to reveal and conceal the incest theme.
-I believe this is the truth she wished to tell and she lived her words..
+She and Isabella lived by the title of her poem.

 No Coward Soul is Mine